Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Preliminaries

 \section{Preliminaries}

 In the entire text, $\tau$ denotes a finite signature containing relation symbols and sometimes also constant symbols.
 If $R \in \tau$ is a relation symbol, we write $\ar(R)$ for its arity.
-If $\bA$ is a $\tau$-structure we use the corresponding capital roman $A$ letter to denote the domain of $\bA$; the domains of structures are assumed to be non-empty.
+If $\bA$ is a $\tau$-structure we use the corresponding roman capital letter $A$ to denote the domain of $\bA$; the domains of structures are assumed to be non-empty.
 If $R \in \tau$, then $R^{\bA} \subseteq A^{\ar(R)}$ denotes the corresponding relation of $\bA$.

-A \emph{primitive positive $\tau$-formula} (in database theory also \emph{conjunctive query}) is a first-order $\tau$-formula without disjunction, negation, and universal quantification.
-Every primitive positive formula is equivalent to a formula of the form where $\psi_1,\dots,\psi_m$ are atomic $\tau$-formulas.
-The \emph{canonical database} of a primitive positive $\tau$-formula $\phi$ which does not contain the equality symbol is the $\tau$-structure $\bS_{\phi}$ whose vertices are the variables of $\phi$ and where $(y_1,\dots,y_n) \in R^{\bS}$ if and only if $\phi$ contains the conjunct $R(y_1,\dots,y_n)$.
+A \emph{primitive positive $\tau$-formula} (in database theory also referred to as \emph{conjunctive query}) is a first-order $\tau$-formula without disjunction, negation, and universal quantification.
+Every primitive positive formula is equivalent to a formula of the form where $\psi_1,\dots,\psi_m$ are atomic $\tau$-formulas, i.e., formulas built from relation symbols in $\tau$ or equality.
 An \emph{existential positive $\tau$-formula} is a first-order $\tau$-formula without negation and universal quantification.
-It is easy to see that every existential positive $\tau$-formula is a disjunction of primitive positive $\tau$-formulas (and hence referred to as a \emph{union of conjunctive queries} in database theory).
 We write $\psi(x_1\dots,x_n)$ if the free variables of $\psi$ are from $x_1,\dots,x_n$.
 If $\bA$ is a $\tau$-structure and $\psi(x_1,\dots,x_n)$ is a $\tau$-formula, then the relation is called the relation \emph{defined by $\psi$ over $\bA$}; if $\psi$ can be chosen to be primitive positive (or existential positive) then $R$ is called \emph{primitively positively definable} (or \emph{existentially positively definable}, respectively).